-Landscape → The landscape will continue to evolve as a result of human activity, biological processes and climate will continue to alter the landscape, particularly in relation to flooding.
-Increased levels of sporadic and isolated developments, including inappropriate residential development in the rural area will take place.
-Without the additional allocation of further appropriate development opportunity sites, greenfield sites may be built on rather than brownfield sites, which will have a detrimental impact on landscape character of settlements and rural areas.
-Continued pressure for rural development could result in the urbanisation of our rural landscape.
-Although LDP1 contains a policy framework which protects the natural environment and landscape, development may take place in inappropriate locations or environmentally sensitive areas, possibly resulting in an unacceptable loss of greenfield areas, areas of ecological importance or significant environmental quality.
-For example, Local Landscape Areas, where development under LDP1 has eroded the value of this designation.
-The review of this designation under LDP2 now more appropriately reflects landscape boundaries of value, improving its applicability.
-Identified vacant and derelict land as well as brownfield sites within existing settlements could be less likely to be developed and this could potentially undermine the opportunity for regeneration and improvement of townscapes which are undergoing significant changes and challenges.
+Landscape \rightarrow The landscape will continue to evolve as a result of human activity, biological processes and climate will continue to alter the landscape, particular in relation to flooding.
+Increased levels of sporadic and isolated developments.
+Greenfield sites may be built on rather than brownfield sites, which will have a detrimental impact on landscape character of settlements and rural areas.
+Unrestricted development could result in the urbanisation of areas of rural character.
+Development may take place in inappropriate locations or highly environmentally sensitive areas, possibly resulting in an unacceptable loss of greenfield areas, areas of ecological importance or significant environmental quality.
+Identified vacant and derelict land as well as brownfield sites within existing settlements would be less likely to be developed and this could potentially undermine the opportunity for regeneration and improvement of townscapes.